KevinTheMix/CheatSheets/Flutter.md

 Flutter **does** compile to native(machine code) apps, but it **does not** use native UI components (aka Platform Primitives).
 Instead, Flutter draws pixels on the target device using its own low-level rendering engine named _Skia_, à la _Unity_.
 It is therefore way more free & flexible than other frameworks, while also highly performant (close to native code).
-For instance, Flutter is capable of advanced 2D/3D morhp/transform animations à la PowerPoint transitions (see **Transform** widget).
+For instance, Flutter is capable of advanced 2D/3D morph/transform animations à la PowerPoint transitions (see **Transform** widget).

 Flutter uses a [declarative style](https://docs.flutter.dev/get-started/flutter-for/declarative), which alleviates the need of the developer to manage UI transitions (à la old WinForm for instance); indeed, she only needs to manage the state (and call `setState()`), and the framework will handle all the UI updating through re-build()'s.
 Old immutable instances get discarded for new ones, while the RenderObjects persist.

 ## Lingo

-* Kotlin = Google preferred language for Android app developers since 2019 (replacing Java), designed & developde by JetBrains
+* **Kotlin** = Google preferred language for Android app developers since 2019 (replacing Java), designed & developde by JetBrains
   * Compiles to JVM, or JavaScript for IOS support
-* Dart = programming language developed by Google for fast client multi-platform (web & mobile) apps development with QoL features such as Hot Reload
+* **Dart** = prog language developed by Google for fast client multi-platform apps development with QoL features such as Hot Reload
+* **Skia** = rendering engine (à la Unity) that allows Flutter to draw at the pixel level, both on mobile devices and the web (via **CanvasKit**)
+* [CanvasKit](https://skia.org/docs/user/modules/canvaskit/) = WebAssembly for rendering Skia Graphics API to HTML canvas & SVG
 * Gradle = build automation tool supporting Java, Kotlin, C/C++ & JavaScript
 * **Widget** = immutable (declarative) description of part of a UI (layout component or behavior: center, pad, rotate)
   * All Widgets are @`immutable`, holding only `final` data, so any mutating data has to be outsourced into a dedicated mutable **State**